Provides information about the Welsh Building Safety Fund and fire safety issue remediation in residential buildings of 11 metres and over.

 Orphan buildings and buildings not covered by the Developer’s Contract

-Orphan buildings are those buildings that have no identified developer, the developer has ceased trading, or the building is over 30 years old.
-These buildings will be supported through the Welsh Building Safety Fund.
+Orphan buildings are buildings that have no identified developer, the developer has ceased trading, or the building was constructed prior to 1992.
+These buildings will be supported by Welsh Government through the Welsh Building Safety Fund.

 This will safeguard the social and economic benefits these developers bring to the communities in which they work.